 Feast on chocolate, cake and coloured eggs

 There are endless chocolate bunnies hopping around the supermarkets and plenty of coloured eggs (or you can make your own if you feel like being creative).
-This year, we even had a home-made carrot cake with marzipan decorations on top!
+This year, I even had a carrot cake with marzipan decorations on top!
 Easter egg hunts are common too, but you will need to go to England to get your fix of hot cross buns.
 In Germany, they are nowhere to be seen!

 The Easter Fires

 I had never heard of the Easter Fires until I moved to Germany.
 Each town does it differently, but basically a huge bonfire is lit in order to scare away the Winter for good.
 I was happy to join in this celebration!
 We went to Britzer Garten in Berlin, where a massive pile of wood was waiting to burn and fire-fighters stood by with hoses, just in case!
-The fire crackled in the darkness, a band played old-school tunes and we sipped on beer to welcome in the spring!
+The fire crackled in the darkness, a band played old-school tunes and I sipped on beer to welcome in the spring!